-Obligations for contributions to defined contribution superannuation schemes are recognised as an expense in the Prospective Statement of Comprehensive Income as incurred.
+Obligations for contributions to defined contribution superannuation schemes are recognised as an expense in the prospective surplus or deficit as incurred.

 Provisions

 Buller District Council recognises a provision for future expenditure of uncertain amount or timing when there is a present obligation (either legal or constructive) as a result of a past event, it is probable that expenditures will be required to settle the obligation and a reliable estimate can be made of the amount of the obligation.
 Provisions are not recognised for future operating losses.